riturajratan/vim4u/_posts/2014-10-10-show-and-hide-line-number-in-vim.md

 -----

-If you want by default when vim load this above setting then write in .vimrc file
+If you want by default vim load this above setting then write in your .vimrc file

 {% highlight html %}

 set number

-or
+{% endhighlight %}

+Or

+{% highlight html %}

 set nu

+{% endhighlight %}

-like as we mention on above
+like as we mention on above.

 Thanks!

-{% endhighlight %}